brianmueller/cssi-curriculum/_lessons/app-engine/01-gae-launch-app.md

   title: Launching An App
   language: app-engine
 ---
+# What You Need to Know:
++ Python Basics
++ Python Classes

+# What You Will Learn:
++ How to quick launch an MVP app
++ Using app.yaml files
++ How to write handlers and routes
++ Creating get requests

+# Why This is Important:
+Let's get launched!
+We are going to learn the fundamentals of creating an app that will be hosted on Google's App Engine.

 ## Launching a simple Hello, World App:

 This is our **Minimal Viable Product(MVP)** - an app that will display the greeting "Hello, world!" when you launch it in the browser.